To PepsiCo:

 PepsiCo does not always share or agree with all of the views of each of our peers or associations.
 PepsiCo representatives on the boards and committees of such groups ensure that PepsiCo’s position about policy or related activities is voiced.
 As such, there may be times when PepsiCo chooses not to fund certain initiatives sponsored by such organizations.

 PepsiCo annually reviews the benefits and challenges from membership in our major trade associations.
-In addition, our trade associations are required to obtain specific consent from PepsiCo to use PepsiCo’s dues or similar payments for the funding of exceptional political expenditures beyond regular dues and business matters.
+In addition, PepsiCo's trade associations are required to obtain specific consent from the company to use its dues or similar payments for the funding of exceptional political expenditures beyond regular dues and business matters.
 PepsiCo specifically directs in writing each of its primary trade associations to use PepsiCo dues for general operating expenses and other routine activities, which includes lobbying executive and legislative bodies, and not to apply PepsiCo dues to any political event or election-related activity without a specific approval from PepsiCo.

 We disclose our contributions to trade associations and policy groups of which PepsiCo is a member.
 A list of our global trade association and policy group memberships may be downloaded here.